JamesLinus/free-server/README.md

 ## Installation

 You need to obtain a HTTPS SSL Certificate before you install SPDY server.
 Get one for free from [StartSSL](https://www.startssl.com/?app=12)
+Note that you can't use self-signed copy.
+It must be issued by third-party authorities thanks to Chrome SPDY SSL validation.

 ```bash
 rm install-shadowsocks-spdy-openvpn.sh